NamishBansal15/substation-detection/README.md

 # Comparing Object Detection Models for Electrical Substation Component Mapping

-This repository is a supplement to our research on the automated mapping and large-scale detection of electrical substation components from Google Earth-based aerial imagery, utilizing computer-vision-based object detection models.
+This repository contains the code, processed data, and supporting materials for our research on the automated mapping and large-scale detection of electrical substation components from aerial imagery using computer-vision-based object detection models.

-This study trains, benchmarks, and compares 16 object detection models from varying sizes and families.
-These models are applied to substation inference mapping across the United States, and the resulting detections are utilized to characterize the geographic distribution of substation infrastructure at state and FERC-based regional scales.
+The study trains, benchmarks, and compares **16 object detection models** across multiple architecture families and model sizes.
+Selected models are subsequently applied to aerial imagery of electrical substations across the United States.
+The resulting detections are used to characterize the geographic distribution of substation infrastructure at **state** and **FERC regional** scales.

+---

-# Repository Structure
+## Repository Structure

 ```text
 substation-detection/
 ├── model-training/